400 Capitol Street, NW

-Motion to Table Cornyn Amdt.
-No. 2748; To provide a new system by which to resolve claims for bodily injury caused by asbestos exposure, and for other purposes.
+This vote would table the Cornyn amendment which would provide a new system by which to resolve claims for bodily injury caused by asbestos exposure.

-McCain Amdt.
-No. 3617; To strike a provision providing $6 million to sugarcane growers in Hawaii, which was not included in the Administration's emergency supplemental request.
+This amendment, sponsored by Senator McCain, would strike a provision providing $6 million to sugarcane growers in Hawaii, which was not included in the Administration's emergency supplemental request.
 This is an unnecessary project and is irrelevant to emergency relief.

 This bill would provide for reconciliation pursuant to section 201(b) of the concurrent resolution on the budget for fiscal year 2006.
-This would prevent tax increases.
+This would prevent tax increases which stifle economic growth.

 This bill would make the repeal of the estate tax permanent.
 The estate tax, also known as the death tax, is a form of double taxation and hurts small businesses and family farms.

 The Feingold amendment would fully reinstate the pay-as-you-go requirement, allowing for further deficit spending and debt-ceiling increases.

-This bill would implement the Central American Free Trade Agreement (CAFTA), expanding free trade with our friendly, democratic neighbors in our region.
+This bill would implement the Central American Free Trade Agreement (CAFTA), expanding mutually-beneficial exchanges with our friendly, democratic neighbors in our region.

 The Kenedy Amdt.
 No. 2063 would provide for an increase in the Federal minimum wage.
 An increase in the minimum wage would increase unemployment and hurt small businesses and low-skilled workers.

-The Reed Amdt.
-No. 2077 would provide for appropriations for the Low-Income Home Energy Assistance Program.
+This amendment, sponsored by Senator Reed, would provide for appropriations for the Low-Income Home Energy Assistance Program.
 This is a wasteful program that would increase government spending at the expense of free market solutions.

 Coburn Amdt.
 No. 2165, As Modified; To make a perfecting amendment.
-Senator Coburn's amendment to block construction of the “bridge to nowhere” in Alaska, the leading symbol of earmark abuse in the 109th Congress
+Senator Coburn's amendment would block construction of the “bridge to nowhere” in Alaska, the leading symbol of earmark abuse in the 109th Congress.

-Cap non-defense, non-trust fund, discretionary spending at previous fiscal year’s level, putting a hold on out-of-control spending.
+This amendment would cap non-defense, non-trust fund, discretionary spending at previous fiscal year’s level, putting a hold on out-of-control spending.

 The amendment would impose a windfall tax on crude oil profits.
-This tax would stifle economic growth.
+This tax would discourage oil production and stifle economic growth.

-Motion to Waive CBA Re: Feinstein Amdt.
-No. 2610; To reinstate for millionaires a top individual income tax rate of 39.6 percent, the pre-May 2003 rates of tax on capital gains and dividends, and to repeal the reduction and termination of the phase out of personal exemptions and overall limitation on itemized deductions, until the Federal budget deficit is eliminated.
+This amendment, sponsored by Senator Feinstein, would reinstate for millionaires a top individual income tax rate of 39.6 percent, the pre-May 2003 rates of tax on capital gains and dividends, and to repeal the reduction and termination of the phase out of personal exemptions and overall limitation on itemized deductions, until the Federal budget deficit is eliminated.
 This kind of tax would hurt wealth creation.